Decide which hash algorithms to use

-In IKE policies, the hash algorithm creates a message digest, which is used to ensure message integrity.
-In IKEv2, the hash algorithm is separated into two options, one for the integrity algorithm, and one for the pseudo-random function (PRF).
+In IKE policies, the hash algorithm creates a message digest to ensure your messages remain secure.
+In IKEv2, you can choose one hash algorithm for integrity and another for the pseudo-random function (PRF).

-In IPsec proposals, the hash algorithm is used by the Encapsulating Security Protocol (ESP) for authentication.
-In IKEv2 IPsec Proposals, this is called the integrity hash.
-In IKEv1 IPsec proposals, the algorithm name is prefixed with ESP-, and there is also an -HMAC suffix (which stands for “hash method authentication code”).
+In IPsec proposals, the Encapsulating Security Protocol (ESP) uses the hash algorithm for authentication.
+In IKEv2 IPsec proposals, this is called the integrity hash.
+In IKEv1 IPsec proposals, the algorithm name has the ESP- prefix and an -HMAC suffix.

-For IKEv2, you can configure multiple hash algorithms.
-The system orders the settings from the most secure to the least secure and negotiates with the peer using that order.
-For IKEv1, you can select a single option only.
+The system arranges your settings from the most secure to the least secure and negotiates with the peer in that order.
+For IKEv1, select only one option.

 -

-SHA (Secure Hash Algorithm)—Standard SHA (SHA1) produces a 160-bit digest.
+SHA (Secure Hash Algorithm)—The standard SHA (SHA1) produces a 160-bit digest.

-The following SHA-2 options, which are even more secure, are available for IKEv2 configurations.
-Choose one of these if you want to implement the NSA Suite B cryptography specification.
+These SHA-2 options provide increased security and are available for IKEv2 configurations.
+Choose one if you require NSA Suite B cryptography compliance.

 -